urbanjost/M_intrinsics/docs/intrinsics.md

 character(len=:),allocatable :: string
 integer :: i

+   ! find first non-uppercase letter
-   ! will produce the location of "d", because there is no match in UPP write(*,*) 'something unmatched',verify("ABCdEFG", upp) ! will produce 0 as all letters have a match write(*,*) 'everything matched',verify("ffoorrttrraann", "nartrof")
+   ! will produce the location of "d", because there is no match in UPP write(*,*) 'something unmatched',verify("ABCdEFG", upp)

+   ! if everything is matched return zero
+   ! will produce 0 as all letters have a match write(*,*) 'everything matched',verify("ffoorrttrraann", "nartrof")